-- Calls-to-action (CTAs) to lead the user to apply for a job or learn more
+- Calls-to-action (CTAs) to lead the user to apply for a job or how to get more information

-Testimonials are a great way to support this picture of workplace bliss.
-Ask employees if they’re willing to share their experience working for the company to add social proof to the page.
+Testimonials are a great way to support this picture of the workplace.
+Ask employees if they’re willing to share their experience working for the company to add proof to the page.
 If an employee working there tells a job seeker that it’s a great place to work, the job seeker is more likely to believe that real-life person’s testimonial over your polished company motto.

 Optimize (for Users and Search Engines)

 As with any webpage, it’s important to optimize your company’s career page.
 For the search engines, this means including keywords that candidates are using for their job search.
 Include them in the page copy, headers, meta descriptions, image alt tags and the page title itself.